dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-01-tough-mudder-training-update.md

 ## Body Fat

 I love food.
 I like cooking it, I like growing and I especially like eating it.
-I have a hugh appetite and I don't do *diets*.
+I have a huge appetite and I don't do *diets*.
 Which is why I'm a big fan of the [lean gains][5] approach to training nutrition.
 I get to eat big.

 When I started I was at 16.7% bodyfat and as of Monday the 27th of Feb I was 12.6% body fat.
 I'm measuring my body fat using a 3 site [skinfold method][6] with a pair of inexpensive (though still overpriced for what they are) body fat calipers.
 Here's the obligatory graph, and it's heading in the right direction.
 I should be at around the 7% mark round about the sime time I'm hitting half marathons - May.